**if you’re from Coventry or around, call to schedule an appointment and we’ll fill your radiator for you!

 - Electric Element must be fitted to the bottom of the rail before it is mounted on the wall or on the side

 - Shake up the bottle of fluid and pour it into the top of the rail using the provided funnel.
-Once all the fluid has been poured in, pour in water until about an inch from the top of the towel rail.
+Once all the fluid has been poured in, pour in water until about an inch from the top of the towel rail – don’t fill it all the way up.
 This will allow the solution to expand when it gets hot.

 - Insert the element and tighten with a 22mm spanner.